Cottage cheese vs Cream cheese - Health impact and Nutrition Comparison

-Cottage cheese and cream cheese cannot be consumed for vegan diets because they are dairy products - animal derivative.
+Vegans cannot consume cottage cheese and cream cheese for vegan diets because they are dairy products - animal derivatives.

 The low amounts of carbs (lactose) in cottage cheese and cream cheese do not trigger an intolerance response in most lactose-intolerant individuals.
-However, this is on the individual level and not a standard that applies to all lactose intolerant individuals.
-In cases of need, lactase enzymes can be taken to facilitate the consumption of cottage cheese and cream cheese.
+However, this is on the individual level and not a standard for all lactose intolerant individuals.
+In cases of need, lactase enzymes can facilitate the consumption of cottage cheese and cream cheese.

-Consumption of cottage cheese and soft cheeses, such as cream cheese, has no correlation with the development of hypertension.
+Consumption of cottage cheese and soft cheeses, such as cream cheese, does not correlate with the development of hypertension.
 (1)

-This study shows that the consumption of moderate amounts of cream-based dairy products has positive effects on cardiovascular health.
+This study shows that moderate amounts of cream-based dairy products have positive effects on cardiovascular health.
 (2)

-There is a direct relationship between the reduction of developing type 2 diabetes and moderate consumption of dairy without the addition of additives and sugars.
+There is a direct relationship between the reduction of developing type 2 diabetes and moderate consumption of dairy without additives and sugars.
 (3)